-- Review the attached IDE Protocol Template for required content.
-A completed protocol and cover letter must be included in the IDE application. - Start with a protocol synopsis (page 7 and 8 of the protocol template).
+- Review the IDE Protocol Template for required content.
+A completed protocol and cover letter must be included in the IDE application. - Start with a protocol synopsis (pages 8 to 10 of the protocol template).
 The protocol synopsis will be valuable if you are planning a pre-IDE meeting. - Compile a reference list.
 Include all published articles and unpublished reports or manuscripts cited.
 Collect a copy of each article or report listed.